Ycaro-sales/ycaro-airlines-oo/README.md

 ## Project Functional Requirements
 Airline Reservation System
-- [-]  Flight Search: Users can search for flights based on various criteria;
+- [x]  Flight Search: Users can search for flights based on various criteria;
 - [x] Booking Management: Users can book, cancel, and modify flight bookings;
 - [x] Online Check-in: Users can check in online for their flights;
 - [x] Seat Selection: Users can select and change their seats;